henrycousins/RxGRID/README.md

 # RxGRID for CRISPR-guided drug repurposing

-RxGRID (Reverse-genetic proXimity Guidance for Repurposing Investigational Drugs) is a method for prioritizing candidates for drug repurposing based on network proximity to genetic hits from high-throughput screens.
+RxGRID (Rapid proXimity Guidance for Repurposing Investigational Drugs) is a method for prioritizing candidates for drug repurposing based on network proximity to genetic hits from high-throughput screens.
 For additional documentation, please refer to our preprint, available [here](https://www.medrxiv.org/content/10.1101/2022.07.02.22277181v1.full).

 ![Alt text](graphical_overview.png?raw=true "RxGRID Overview")